-Shelly lives with her husband, her five-year-old son and their three cats, Pantera, Bugatti, and Enzo.
+Shelly lives with her husband, her five-year-old son and their three cats, Pantera, Bugatti and Enzo.
 The family lives in a cozy house, filled with antiques and lush carpets.
 Everyone, including the cats, loves the furniture.
 The three felines frequently focus their attentions on an antique chair and two ornate sofas.
 In addition, Pantera exercises her claws on Shelly’s favorite oriental rug.
 Shelly tried everything she could think of to stop the destruction, but with no success.
-She hung a scratcher from a door, placed a scratching post in one of the rooms, and yelled at the cats.
+She hung a scratcher from a door, placed a scratching post in one of the rooms and yelled at the cats.
 The only change Shelly noticed was that they scratched with more vigor after she yelled at them.

+Before we look at how to stop cats from scratching furniture, let’s look at cat scratching behaviors.
 Shelly’s cats are not unique — all cats scratch objects.
 Even declawed cats scratch.
 The behavior is natural and instinctive, common to all felines.

 Although scratching is mandatory, Shelly’s cats do not have to focus their sharp attentions on the antique furniture and the oriental rug.

-Shelly can have the best of both worlds.
+In order to learn how to stop cats from scratching furniture, you need to get cats to scratch where you want them to.
+People like Shelly can have the best of both worlds.
 She can save her antiques and keep her cats.
 She will need to make the furniture off-limits, while simultaneously addressing the cats’ needs and reinforcing them for their good behaviors.

 Yelling at the cats may stop the behavior in the moment, but it does not train the cats to scratch the approved furniture, and it can have unwelcome side effects, such as those observed by Shelly.
 Her cats reacted to her yelling by scratching the antiques and the carpet more intently.